kugurerdem/rugu.dev/content/english/blog/npc.md

 rather than external ones.
 This is just one example I can think of, but you get the idea.

-Lastly, is there anything you can do better for being true than to trying making your beliefs more coherent and inclusive?
+Lastly, is there anything you can do better to be true than to trying making your beliefs more coherent and inclusive?
 Don't think so.

-While I can try to give logical inferences and arguments why you should try to be consistent, I think this never suffices to convince a radical-sceptic who even questions whether the world exists or not (what does this mean anyways?).
+While I can try to give logical inferences and arguments why you should try to be consistent, I think this never suffices to convince a radical skeptic who even questions whether the world exists or not (what does this mean anyway?).
-So I will stop philosophising why you should try to be consistent here and just finish this section quoting Marcus Aurelius.
+So I will stop philosophizing about why you should try to be consistent here and just finish this section quoting Marcus Aurelius.

 ---